Emil Milan

 Emil Milan ('ɛmil Mɪ'lɑːn; May 17, 1922 – April 5, 1985) was an American woodworker known for his carved bowls, birds, and other accessories and art in wood.
 Trained as a sculptor at the Art Students League of New York, he designed and made wooden ware in the New York City metropolitan area, and later in rural Pennsylvania where he lived alone and used his barn as a workshop.
 Participating in many woodworking, craft, and design exhibits of his day, his works are in the Smithsonian American Art Museum and Renwick Gallery, the Yale Art Gallery, the Museum for Art in Wood, the Museum of Fine Art, Houston, the Museum of Art and Design, and many private collections.
-Once prominent in midcentury modern design, Milan slipped into obscurity after his death.
+Once prominent in mid-century modern design, Milan slipped into obscurity after his death.
 His legacy has been revived by an extensive biographical research project that has led to renewed interest in his life, work, and influence.
 (Note: Funded by a grant from the Center for Craft, Creativity, and Design (CCCD) in Asheville, NC, the Emil Milan Research Project has been led by Norm Sartorius, Barry Gordon, and Phil Jurus with the goal of documenting Milan's life, work, and influence on the field.
 A research report containing extensive archival material was prepared in 2011 and is available at the CCCD and other repositories including the American Craft Council Library (Minneapolis), Smithsonian's Renwick Gallery (DC), the Yale University Art Gallery (New Haven), the Museum for Art and Design (New York), and the Center for Art in Wood (Philadelphia).)